Transpartisan Note #78

 We think the key to overcoming their alienation is to provide more openings for citizen participation in national, state and local elections as an expansion of the more active citizens’ roles beginning to take place in community organizations such as schools, housing projects, and community health centers.

 “Work together”, the electorate seems to be saying, to get the best of American politics.
 To achieve shared outcomes, citizens from all four Matrix quadrants— order, freedom, right, left—need access to active roles in public spaces.
-The Transpartisan Matrix process offers one impotent way to understand and promote citizen action.
+The Transpartisan Matrix process offers one important way to understand and promote citizen action.